haroonabbasi/Universal-disk-explorer/readme.md

 - [ ] front-end app - File explorer can show scan details
 - [ ] front-end app - setting can show any kind of setting in future
 - [ ] duplicate file based on similar keywords and (similar video lenth or different size)
+- [x] interated the new alorithem to analyize video
+- [x] make sure if screenshot already existing don't create them
+- [ ] see if we can build resume scanning funcaionlity
+- [x] add file action to open folder location
+- [ ] add move all selected files to folder
+- [ ] add stop button which stops scanning and shows the result what ever it scanned so far
+- [ ] add start time and end time for each file result so we can also see in future how much time each file scanning took

 ##  License
 This project is licensed under the MIT License.